h2020-westlife-eu/westlife-docs/vm/README.md

     cd [wp6-vm directory]/[selected configuration]

 These configurations are available:
-###
-- Standalone from Source Codes (default) - based on CernVM 4.0 micro image which boots into Scientific Linux 7.
+### Standalone from Source Codes (default)
+This is based on CernVM 4.0 micro image which boots into Scientific Linux 7.
 Initial VM image size = 18MB, during boot and bootstrap downloads 658 MB.
 This is preferred option as CernVM distrtomaibutes most updated SL7 with recent security updates, so either restart or ```cernvm-update -a``` is required occasionally.
 ```
 cd wp6-vm/vf-standalone-src/
-    OR
-cd wp6-vm
+vagrant up
 ```

-- Standalone from Binaries (distributed via cvmfs).
-The same as above - but Virtual Folder is not compiled from sources -boots from cvmfs as well.
+### Standalone from Binaries (distributed via cvmfs).
+The same as above - but Virtual Folder is not compiled from sources -boots from `\cvmfs\`.
 This option is faster, the last stable release is distributed.
 ```
 cd wp6-vm/vf-standalone-bin/
+vagrant up
 ```

-- Standalone from Source Codes - based on clean Scientific Linux 7 - no dependency on online repositories at all.
+### Standalone from Source Codes
+It is based on clean Scientific Linux 7 - no dependency on online repositories at all.
 Initial VM image size = 665 MB, boot and bootstrap download 320 MB.
 Recommended for preparing off-line deployment.
 ```
 cd wp6-vm/vf-standalone-src-sl7/
+vagrant up
 ```

+### Test configurations
-- Test configurations - currently in testing stage, not guaranted to be working.
+These are currently in testing stage, not guaranted to be working.
 ```
 cd wp6-vm/test-...
+vagrant up
 ```
+### Base box update

-**2.** (Optionally), if you have used west-life VM before, you may remove previous VM by and update the vagrant box cache
+Optionally, if you have used west-life VM before, you may remove previous VM and update the vagrant box cache

     vagrant destroy
     vagrant box update

+### Deploy development branch
-**3.** (Optionally), the master branch from sources are cloned, to change it, edit the bootstrapsources.sh file and uncomment/edit the following three lines (change 'dev' with a desired git branch):
+By default, the master branch from sources are cloned into VM and VM is booted.
+To change it, edit the bootstrapsources.sh file and uncomment/edit the following three lines (change 'dev' with a desired git branch):

     # optional switch to branch
     cd west-life-wp6
     git checkout dev
     cd ..
+### Virtual Folder enable multiuser environment
-**4.** (Optionally), by default, virtualfolder in VM will contain single user environment.
+By default, Virtualfolder in VM will contain single user environment - no login is required.
 To enable multiuser environment with VRE, edit bootstrapsources.sh file and uncomment the following line.
 Default user for VF will then be vagrant/vagrant:

     export PORTAL_DEPLOYMENT=1

-**5.** Start the vagrant box:

-    vagrant up

-This will start VM template, boots to Scientific Linux 7 and performs some bootstrap scripts.
-Depending on network speed it will take several to several tens of minutes - CernVM image (18MB) will need to download additional 200 MB, SL7 image (700 MB) will need to download additional 100 MB.
-Wait until "BOOTSTRAP FINISHED", otherwise the process failed, investigate the logs.
+### Base Box
+The following base boxes are used:
+- Scientific Linux 7 with minimal GUI (~600MB), some additional packages are downloaded during bootstrap.
+Bootstrap takes about 4 mins.
+- CernVM 4  (~18MB), after boot it will download additional 200-300 MB.

 ## Usage